xebialabs-community/xlr-github-plugin/README.md

 ### Development

-#### Deploying

-This plugin makes use of [Gradle XL Deploy plugin](https://github.com/xebialabs-community/gradle-xld-plugin) so you can easily deploy it to your XL Release instance.
-The deployment details are specified in `gradle.properties` file: by default it uses an XL Deploy instance running on localhost, but you can override these values in your `~/.gradle/gradle.properties`.

 #### Releasing

 This project uses the [nebula-release-plugin](https://github.com/nebula-plugins/nebula-release-plugin), which in turn uses [gradle-git plugin](https://github.com/ajoberstar/gradle-git).
 So you can release a new version if this project using following commands: